UberGuidoZ/Flipper/Sub-GHz/ext/ReadMe.md

 **NOTE: Going outside the supported frequencies may DAMAGE YOUR FLIPPER.<br>
 Please understand what you're doing if trying to break out of official frequencies.**

-You'll need to edit some code and recompile if you want to break outside the officially supported frequencies. ([Check here...](https://github.com/flipperdevices/flipperzero-firmware/pull/1287/files))
+You'll need to edit some code and recompile if you want to break outside the officially supported frequencies. ([Hint here...](https://github.com/flipperdevices/flipperzero-firmware/pull/1287/files))

 The file is found under Flipper -> ext -> subghz -> assets